 1) a 12 per cent share 5) to offload

 2) unsold 6) foreign competitors

 3) local hoteliers 7) self-catering

 4) recovered 8) to reduce prices

-It's all very well - we might have (a) \\\\\ of all summer packages sold but we are down 2 per cent on last year.
-You see we have been hit by hikes in hotel rates.
+It's all very well - we might have (a) of all summer packages sold

+but we are down 2 per cent on last year.
+Yo ou see we have been hit by hikes in hotel

+rates.

-I think (b)\\\\ have got greedy after last year's record season.
-But British tourists haven't any more money in their pockets this year than they had last year.
+I think (b) have got greedy after er last year's record season.
+But British

-And when you realise that the peseta has (c) \\\\\ against the pound, you can't be surprised that many prefer to go to Florida or Turkey where their pound will still buy more.
+And when you realise that the peseta can't be surprised that many prefer to go has (c) against the pound, you

+will still buy more.
+J

-We've tried (d) \\\\\ some of our (e) \\\\\ accomodation onto our (f) \\\\\ but they are not interested in (g) \\\\\ accommodation.
-So we are going to be forced
+• e) accomodation onto our (f)

+but they are not interested in (g) a

+forced

-(h)\\\\ in August.
+(h) in August.

-We have also had to cancel two flights.
+We have also had to cancel two fligh its.